matab99/GTNH-CropAutomation/README.md

 # Introduction

-These Open Computers (OC) scripts will automatically tier-up, stat-up, and spread (duplicate) IC2 crops for you.
-OC is a very powerful yet complicated mod using custom scripts, but fear not.
+These OpenComputers (OC) scripts automatically tier-up, stat-up, and spread (duplicate) IC2 crops for you.
 This guide walks through every step of the process, from building the crop bot to debugging and troubleshooting.
 No prior knowledege of OC is necessary.

 The general idea is that the crop bot runs one of three executable programs while regularly checking and maintaining a **working farm** of crops (placing crop sticks, removing weeds, etc.).
 When necessary, it will move crops around entirely on its own through the use of a Transvector Dislocator.
 The ultimate goal of the crop bot is to populate a **storage farm** full of high-stat crops to be used elsewhere for harvesting.
 There is no player intervention beyond supplying the crop bot with crop sticks, activating the crop bot, and collecting the final products.

 # Bare Minimum Components

-Obtaining these components will require access to EV circuits and epoxid (mid-late HV).
+The following requires EV circuits and epoxid (mid-late HV).
 It is possible to save some resources by not including the internet card, but that will require manually copying and pasting the code from GitHub which is NOT recommended for multiple reasons.
 Both inventory upgrades are necessary.
-Do NOT mix up central processing unit (CPU) with accelerated processing unit (APU).
+Do not mix up central processing unit (CPU) with accelerated processing unit (APU).

 - OC Electronics Assembler
 - OC Charger